-Pros and Cons of the Tom Brady and Gisele Bündchen Diet
+Pros and Cons of the Tom Brady TB12 Diet

 The benefits of plant-based diets are numerous.
 Eating a wide variety of vegetables and whole grains contributes substantially to fiber intake and can help reduce the risk of chronic diseases like heart disease and type 2 diabetes.
 Plant-based foods are also loaded with cell-protecting antioxidants and phytochemicals (plant chemicals that fight and prevent disease).

-Any nutrition expert will tell you that cutting back on highly processed foods made from white flour and white sugar does a body good, and that lean meat and fish are top picks for protein intake.
+Any nutrition expert will tell you that cutting back on highly processed foods made from refined flours and sugars does a body good, and that lean meat and fish are top picks for protein intake.